vackosar/vackosar.github.io/_posts/2022-04-18-how-computers-understood-humans.md

 description: "10-slide introduction into deep natural language processing of 2022."
 layout: post
 categories: ml
-image: /images/gullivers-travels-swift.png
+image: /images/how-computers-understood-humans-thumb.png
 date: 2022-04-18
 permalink: /:categories/:title
-last_modified_at: 2022-04-19
+last_modified_at: 2022-04-23
 ---
-- ideas existed at least since 1700s
+- ideas existed at least since 1700s, but not enough compute and computer science
-- but not enough compute and computer science
+- Current computers do almost what was predicted, but how?
 - How to instruct computer to perform tasks?
 - How represent knowledge in computers?
 - How to generate the answers?